 Little is known about the survival and productivity of this species.
 Adults are likely to be long-lived as are other herons and egrets (20+ years).
-Breeding success can be affected by human interference, by predators, by fire and by poor floods (BirdLife International 2000, 2011).
-In Namibia, Hines (1992) found very heavy predation, probably by a juvenile African Fish Eagle.
+Breeding success can be affected by human interference, by predators, fire and poor floods (BirdLife International 2000, 2011).
+In Namibia Hines (1992) found very heavy predation, probably by a juvenile African Fish Eagle.
 Most nests were predated causing nil breeding success.
-Ginn (1974) reported Fish Eagles raiding a heronry in Moremi Game Reserve in August 1974.
+Ginn (1974) reported Fish Eagles raiding a heronry in Moremi G.R. in August 1974.
 On the Boro River breeding success of Slaty Egrets was low: c.
-30% in 1988 and 1989, while all eggs were preyed upon in 1992, giving an overall success of c.
+30% in 1988 and 1989 while all eggs were preyed upon in 1992, giving an overall success of c.
 10% for the six years (Randall & Herremans 1994).
-As reported by Masterson (1971) during a trip to Botswana August/September 1970, Black Crake (Amaurornis flavirostra) were observed predating on Purple Heron (Ardea purpurea) eggs, making them another potential predator.
+Other potential predators include Black Crake (Amaurornis flavirostris) as Masterson (1971) during a trip to Botswana August/September 1970 observed Black Crake predation on Purple Heron (Ardea purpurea) eggs.